attieretief/issue-to-pdf/README.md

 ## How issue markdown is used

 The markdown content of the first comment (body) of the issue is used to generate the PDF by styling it with the default or custom css.

+The issue title is used as the main title of the PDF document.

+- Each h1 header starts a new chapter with a cover page.
+- Each h2 header starts a new page within a chapter.

 ## How It Works